-The focus of our program is to foster a child’s positive attitude towards physical education, as well empower all students to adopt regular, lifelong physical activity as one of the cornerstones of a healthy, productive and fulfilling life.
+The focus of our Physical Education program is to empower all students to adopt regular, lifelong physical activity as one of the cornerstones of a healthy, productive, and fulfilling life.

-Our Physical Education curriculum is a sequential program of age appropriate units and lessons which follow National Association for Sport and Physical Education (NASPE) standards and position statements, New York’s American Alliance for Health, Physical Education, Recreation and Dance, (NYS AHPERD), and New York’s newly developing Health, Physical Education, and Family and Consumer Sciences initiative.
+Our Physical Education curriculum is a sequential program of age-appropriate units and lessons, informed by the National Association for Sport and Physical Education (NASPE) standards and position statements, New York’s American Alliance for Health, Physical Education, Recreation, and Dance (NYS AHPERD), and New York’s newly developing Health, Physical Education, and Family and Consumer Sciences initiative.